dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 </details>

-Next, I'll  sign this certificate using my CA signed cert as the CA - I'll use the same v3.ext as above but ask to copy the CSR extensions to bring in the subjectAltName field...
+Next, sign using the CA-signed cert as the CA, with the same v3.ext as above and `-copy_extensions copy` to bring in the subjectAltName field:

 ```bash
 $ openssl x509 -req -in next-end-entity2.csr -CA end-entity.pem -CAkey end-entity.key \